Spicy Gremolata Recipe | Gremolata | Cook for Your Life

 Clock Icon for Prep Time 15 min prep

-Person Icon for Serving Size Makes ½ cup servings
+Person Icon for Serving Size Makes ½ cup, about 8 servings

 Carrot Icon for Number of Ingredients Size 7 ingredients

-This Spicy Gremolata has joined pesto as a pantry basic in my kitchen.
-It is a wonderfully healthy condiment bursting with vitamin C among other things, and with flavor that will liven up any...
+This Spicy Gremolata is a wonderfully healthy condiment bursting with vitamin C among other nutrients, and with flavor that will liven up any soup or plainly cooked fish or chicken, even if you are on...

 Ingredients